 When I read that thyroid problems contribute to vitamin B12 deficiency by reducing vitamin B12 absorption, and that as vitamin B12 levels drop thyroid problems increase, I’m reminded of a Celtic knot.

 Beginning or end aside, a study of 116 hypothyroid patients found that nearly half had low vitamin B12 levels.
 Of those men and women, half were given monthly vitamin B12 injections.
 58% of those receiving B12 injections had a reduction in hypothyroid symptoms, to include weakness, impaired memory, depression, numbness and decreased reflexes.
 21 people in the study complained of symptoms of vitamin B12 deficiency despite having B12 levels said to be “normal.”
 When those 21 men and women were given B12 injections, 40% had a “good clinical response” after six months.
 Jabbar, A, et al. “Vitamin B-12 Deficiency Common in Primary Hypothyroidism.”
 2009.

 The Famous Tibetan Thyroid Exercise

-This is the “famous” Tibetan exercise I saw on Pinterest and tried.
-Number 4 together with number 6 seemed to make my thyroid uncomfortable, though, which was a bit worrying.
+Below is the “famous” Tibetan exercise I saw on Pinterest and tried.
+Number 4 together with number 6 seemed to make my thyroid uncomfortable, which was a bit worrying.
 My thyroid was still feeling as if it were bruised over an hour later.
 So I’m not doing that part again, at least not “as hard as you can”.